How Long Does Kratom Stay in Your System?

 Since then, they haven’t taken any further action.
 In fact, in 2020, the DEA said, “Kratom is not controlled under the Controlled Substances Act.”

-Many people believe that attempts to control kratom were caused by Big Pharma.
+Many people believe that Big Pharma caused attempts to control kratom.

-If taken responsibly and in the right amount, kratom may offer a whole host of benefits.
+If taken responsibly and in the right amount, kratom may offer many benefits.

 White, red, and green strains all have the potential to relieve pain.